- Stand-alone wiki pages.

 Files in the source tree that use the ".wiki", ".md", or ".markdown" suffixes can be accessed and displayed using special URLs to the fossil server.
 This allows project documentation to be stored in the source tree and accessed online.
 (Details are described separately.)

 Some projects prefer to store their documentation in wiki.
 There is nothing wrong with that.
 But other projects prefer to keep documentation as part of the source tree, so that it is versioned along with the source tree and so that only developers with check-in privileges can change it.
 Embedded documentation serves this latter purpose.
 Both forms of documentation use the exact same markup.
 Some projects may choose to use both forms of documentation at the same time.
 Because the same format is used, it is trivial to move a file from wiki to embedded documentation or back again as the project evolves.

-Bug-reports and check-in comments
+Bug-reports and check-in comments and Forum messages

 The comments on check-ins and the text in the descriptions of bug reports both use wiki formatting.
 Exactly the same set of formatting rules apply.
 There is never a need to learn one formatting language for documentation and a different markup for bugs or for check-in comments.

 Stand-alone wiki pages with special names "branch/BRANCHNAME" or "checkin/HASH" are associated with the corresponding branch or check-in.
 The wiki text appears in an "About" section of timelines and info screens.
 Examples:

 - /timeline?r=graph-test-branch shows the text of the branch/graph-test-branch wiki page at the top of the timeline